-The Department of Pediatrics of the Columbia University Medical Center, the Affiliation at Harlem Hospital Center, has had a fully accredited residency program in general pediatrics since 1927.
-Our department supports an outstanding and productive general and subspecialty faculty and is an active site for grant-funded clinical research projects.
-Our pediatricians serve the medically underserved communities of Central Harlem and the South Bronx, which have rates of infant mortality, asthma and obesity reported to be among the highest in New York and the USA.
-The primary teaching location, Columbia University Medical Center, the Affiliation at Harlem Hospital Center, is a 400-bed, full-service, acute care teaching hospital supporting eight residency programs and is a member of the New York City Health and Hospitals Corporation.
+The Department of Pediatrics, Harlem Hospital Center affiliated with Columbia University Medical Center has had a fully accredited residency program in general pediatrics since 1927.
+Our pediatricians serve the medically underserved communities of Central Harlem and the South Bronx.
+The primary teaching location at Harlem Hospital Center, is a 400-bed, full-service, acute care teaching hospital supporting eight residency programs and is a member of the New York City Health and Hospitals Corporation.
 The hospital is an area wide Burn Center, provides Level III Neonatal Intensive Care services and is a designated Level 1 Pediatric Trauma Service serving children in northern Manhattan.

 We recognize that 3 years is an arbitrary time limit and that residency training is not the end of a pediatric education, but only the beginning.
 We have created an educational environment for residents to gain the fundamental knowledge and expertise to become the best pediatricians possible, and from there to pursue their individual giftedness in either general pediatrics or a pediatric subspecialty field.
 We challenge residents to become leaders and agents of change in their individual career paths as well as true child advocates.